Agent Overview

 console.log("Stream processing started...");

-for await (const delta of response.stream) {
+for await (const delta of response.fullStream) {

 // ... handle deltas ...